 As with Americans in the 1930s, the Chinese of today are increasingly wary of marriage and children in the face of a dramatically slowing economy.
 The fact that per capita incomes in China are far higher than they have ever been is irrelevant to their calculations.
 Marrying and having children are expressions of hope in the future, after all, not the past, and the future to many working-class Chinese is looking increasingly grim.

-Only about 10 million couples registered to get married in 2017, which marked a 7 percent decrease from the year before.
+Only about 10 million couples registered to get married in 2017, which marked a 7-percent decrease from the year before.
 The figures for 2018, which haven’t been released yet, are expected to show a further decline.
 Since the state forbids single motherhood—a vestige of the one-child policy—a decline in marriages presages a further decline in births.

 If the economic slowdown has undercut the birth rate, then the reverse is also true: The declining birth rate will cripple economic growth over time as the aging and shrinking of China’s population accelerates.

-Yi points out that China’s current demographic profile bears an ominous resemblance to that of Japan in 1992.
+Yi pointed out that China’s current demographic profile bears an ominous resemblance to that of Japan in 1992.
 It is a snapshot of a society characterized by ever fewer births, a shrinking number of workers, and a surging elderly population.